Public Defender vs Private Criminal Defense Attorney. What’s the Difference?

 No. Public defenders are skilled attorneys who know criminal law well.
 The issue is not competence.
 It is capacity.
 When an attorney has limited time, even strong cases may not receive the attention they deserve.

-When Hiring a Criminal Defense Attorney Makes Sense
+When Hiring a Private Defense Attorney Is the Better Option

 Hiring a private criminal defense attorney may be the better option if: